acrlabs/simkube/README.md

 ### Building

-To build all SimKube artifacts run:
+To build all SimKube artifacts for the first time run:
 - `git submodule init && git submodule update`
 - `make build` and `make skctl` from the root of this repository.

+For all subsequent builds of SimKube artifacts, run only `make build` and `make skctl` from the root of this repository.

 ### Docker images